surjit/jpauli.github.io/_carew/posts/2015-04-09-exceptional-php.md

 Uncaught Exceptions are easy to understand.
 Like we have seen in the past chapters, uncaught exceptions are managed by the executor calling `zend_leave_helper` , which will make it return from the current execute context.

-At the end of the just-run context, we simply sniff the execution slot.
+At the end of the just-run context, we simply sniff the *exception slot*.
 If it is filled in with an exception, well, this one has not been handled (caught).
-We then weither call the user exception handler, or generate our fatal error with a call to `zend_exception_error()` :
+We then whether call the user exception handler, or generate our fatal error with a call to `zend_exception_error()` :

 	/* ... */
 	if (EG(exception)) {